 Ardith moved closer to the old Tree, listening keenly.

-“I was ambling along an unfamiliar path on one of my journeys, not paying much mind to anything in particular, when I began to experience a quite odd sensation.
+“I was ambling along an unfamiliar path on one of my journeys, not paying much mind to anything in particular, when I began to experience quite an odd sensation.
 A quickening in my chest, and a sense that something mystical and life-changing was soon to befall me.
-I came round a bend in the path and the shadows seemed to darken.
+I came ‘round a bend in the path and the shadows seemed to darken.
 The breeze seemed to call my name.
 A hum and a shimmer enveloped me.
-And then I saw her…”
+And then, I saw her…”

 Steward Spruce briefly departed the solemnity of the moment, noting that darkness had fallen outside and it was well past time for the firefly light candles to be illumined.
 As if reading her mind, Elder Elm arose from his seat and silently invocated for the lighting of the one atop the Compendium’s desk.
 Old Bark Mapleknot was cast then in a magical glow.